-- You want to control the humidity in a specific area: These units are ideal for smaller rooms or spaces.
+- You want to control the humidity in a specific area

 Most portable dehumidifiers come with a 1-year warranty.
 The warranty means that the company will replace or repair the unit if it incurs any manufacturing defects one year from the original purchase date.

-For example, dehumidifiers used in the basement will have a shorter lifespan than those used in the living room because basements are usually damp.
+Portable dehumidifiers used in basements and bathrooms will have a shorter lifespan than those used elsewhere in the home because moisture collects in those areas.